Home » Sides » Low Carb Shrimp Fried Cauliflower Rice

 Have all your ingredients chopped and ready before starting.
 Shrimp and cauliflower rice cook quickly, so prepped veggies and seasonings make the process smoother and prevent overcooking.

-Here are some helpful hints for making a delicious shrimp fried cauliflower rice recipe:
+Here are some helpful hints for making delicious keto cauliflower fried rice with shrimp:

-• Use High Heat for Stir-Frying: Cooking on high heat helps achieve a fried, slightly crispy texture for the cauliflower rice.
-This method keeps veggies crisp-tender and enhances flavors without making the cauliflower mushy.
+• Use High Heat for Stir-Frying: Cooking on high heat and uncovered helps achieve a fried, slightly crispy texture for the cauliflower rice.

 • Don’t Overcrowd the Pan: Use a large skillet or wok to avoid overcrowding, which can lead to steaming rather than frying.
 If needed, cook the cauliflower rice in batches to maintain its fried texture.

 • Season Well: Cauliflower rice can be mild, so be generous with seasonings.
-A dash of sesame oil, soy sauce, coconut aminos, and spices like ginger, garlic, or chili flakes add depth and flavor.
+Taste test and adjust as needed.

 • Avoid Overcooking Cauliflower Rice: Cauliflower rice cooks in just a few minutes, so monitor it closely.
 Overcooking can make it soggy, so stir just until heated through and tender but still firm.